isralduke/thatbook/19-psalms.md

 ### Psalm 91

 > <a name="91:1">91:1</a> As for you, the one who lives in the shelter of the Sovereign One,
-> and resides in the protective shadow of the mighty king—
+> and resides in the protective shadow of the mighty king —
 > <a name="91:2">91:2</a> I say this about the Lord, my shelter and my stronghold,
-> my God in whom I trust—
+> my God in whom I trust —
 > <a name="91:3">91:3</a> he will certainly rescue you from the snare of the hunter
 > and from the destructive plague.
 > <a name="91:4">91:4</a> He will shelter you with his wings;